tameralamiri/tameralamiri.github.io/index.md

 - Mentoring with non-profit STEM organizations.
 - Speaking opportunities in tech meetups and conferences.

-For intro calls use this [link](https://calendly.com/0tamer/30min) to book a time:
+For intro calls use this [calendly link.](https://calendly.com/0tamer/30min)